MicrosoftDocs/win32/desktop-src/eaphost/eaptlsconnectionpropertiesv3schema-extensions-extensionparams-element.md

 ---
 title: Extensions element
 description: Learn about the Extensions element.
-This element provides extension parameters for the current type. | Extensions element ms.assetid: 867ec85f-014d-4820-a17a-f864fe28c24e
+This element is an optional container for elements of other namespaces that enables future enhancements to the schema. | Extensions element ms.assetid: 867ec85f-014d-4820-a17a-f864fe28c24e
 keywords:
 - FilteringInfo element EAPHost